 Presenter: Oliver Goodrich, Associate Dean for Spirituality and Meaning Making, Director, Cornell United Religious Work

-We have witnessed a divide among perspectives, opinions, and judgments in the U.S. leading up to the national election.
+We have witnessed a divide among perspectives, opinions, and judgments in the U.S. Our national election, along with our response how we manage our own levels of risk associated with COVID-19.
 Our family and friends may not share the same ideas, leaving us feeling confused, concerned, and alone.
 The goal of this session is to talk candidly about relationships that we hold close and how to work out differences.
 We will address how to separate the issue from the person, when to lean in and when to back away, and skills for reflective listening.

 Presenter: Reba McCutcheon ‘96, Associate Dean of Students, Care and Crisis Services

 View the Cornell Events calendar for all events related to the U.S. election.